 Individual Therapy For the Treatment of Olfactory Reference Syndrome

 The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Olfactory Reference Syndrome, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
 We have eight therapists on staff, and offer services six days a week, including evenings and Saturdays.
-If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.

 Group Therapy For the Treatment of Olfactory Reference Syndrome